HAI Lab People

 Portrait of Sun Young Park

-I am currently an assistant professor at the University of Michigan in the Stamps School of Art and Design and the School of Information.
-As a design researcher and interaction designer, I’m interested in complex systems, services, and environments that shape people’s needs, behaviors, and cultures/practices.
-My research interests lie at the intersection of Human Computer Interaction (HCI), Computer Supported Cooperative Work (CSCW) and Health Informatics, and I’m particularly interested in examining the social, technical, contextual and cultural dimensions of social computing systems.
+Dr. Sun Young Park is currently an associate professor at the University of Michigan in the Stamps School of Art and Design and the School of Information.
+As a design researcher and interaction designer, Dr. Park is interested in complex systems, services, and environments that shape people’s needs, behaviors, and cultures/practices.
+Her research interests lie at the intersection of Human Computer Interaction (HCI), Computer Supported Cooperative Work (CSCW) and Health Informatics, and she is particularly interested in examining the social, technical, contextual and cultural dimensions of social computing systems.

-Prior to my position at the University of Michigan, I completed my PhD in the Department of Informatics at the University of California, Irvine.
-My PhD dissertation is titled, "Learning from Users' Adaptation Experience: Outlining the Design Space for Health IT Systems” (advised by Yunan Chen).
-I previously earned a Master Degree at Carnegie Mellon University and a Bachelor degree at Ewha Women’s University, Seoul, Korea.
+Prior to her position at the University of Michigan, She completed her PhD in the Department of Informatics at the University of California, Irvine.
+Her PhD dissertation is titled, "Learning from Users' Adaptation Experience: Outlining the Design Space for Health IT Systems” (advised by Dr. Yunan Chen).
+She previously earned a Master Degree at Carnegie Mellon University and a Bachelor degree at Ewha Women’s University, Seoul, Korea.

 email icon sunypark@umich.edu